 Whitewater botany and the unique plants of Hells Canyon

-Hells Canyon is a lot of things.
+Hells Canyon Wilderness is a lot of things.
 Big.
 Beautiful.
 Dramatic in many ways.
 One reason I enjoy running the same river in different seasons with different people is learning something new and seeing the river from different perspectives.

-Taking botanists down the Snake River in Hells Canyon to survey for rare plants has sent more knowledge and Latin flying over my head than I can recall, so I asked Forest Service botanist Gene Yates to give us a rundown on some highlights of why Hells Canyon is unique in terms of things that grow down there.
+Snake River Idaho in Hells Canyon Wilderness Oregon to survey for rare plants has sent more knowledge and Latin flying over my head than I can recall, so I asked Forest Service botanist Gene Yates to give us a rundown on some highlights of why

 I’ve been on three river trips with this Yates fellow – no, make that four.
 He also came with us on the Salmon River strictly for fun with his son Connor.
 And by ‘strictly for fun’ I mean he still had a scientific tome with him that he referenced while surveying plants.
 Like we all do on vacation.